BuildOnBeam/beam-sdk-unreal/README.md

 Beam sometimes has to open a browser in order for the user to sign in to a Beam account and sign transactions/sessions.
 By default we call `FPlatformProcess::LaunchURL()`.

 In some cases you might want to implement your own way of opening URLs, f.e. using a built-in WebView.
 To do so, you need to override `FString UBeamClient::LaunchURL(const FString& Url)` in your implementation.

+#### Selecting AuthProvider
+All main BeamClient methods accept an optional argument called `authProvider`.
+By passing a provider value other than `Any`, you force the User to sign into Beam Identity using that provider.
+This allows you to skip the initial screen with Social Provider login selection, at the cost of taking the choice away from the User.
+This can be useful if you want to present Social Providers to choose from within your UI.
+Please keep in mind that Social Providers we support might change in the future and might then require changes in your UI.